 Mani Mani (B.Arch.
 S. + MArch.) is a Toronto based interdisciplinary designer.
 Mani is the founder and the director of Fishtnk Design Factory- a design and manufacturing studio focused on innovative design processes in architecture, furniture and architectural products.

 Mani's work covers a wide range of disciplines from fashion design to urban planning and has consulted international firms and design organizations.
 Mani has been an active member of Toronto’s design community since 2007 and he has worked and collaborated with a number of influential local architects.

 Mani's latest research is focuses on responsive architecture and physical computation in built environments.

 Mani is currently a sessional lecturer at Ryerson University, Department of Architectural Sciences and in the past he has taught workshops and been an invited critic at University of Toronto, Waterloo University and the polytechnique University of Timisuara.

 When & Where

-InterAccess is a public gallery, teaching facility, and production studio dedicated to the creative use of technology, electronic art, and new media culture.
+InterAccess is a teaching facility, production studio, and public gallery dedicated to the creative use of technology, electronic art, and new media culture.

-In 2013, InterAccess celebrates our 30th anniversary and we look forward to the next 30 years of producing and presenting electronic and digital art.
+In 2013, InterAccess celebrated our 30th anniversary and we look forward to the next 30 years of producing and presenting electronic and digital art.